 Last week I finally took a week off work.
-After nine months of freelancing and with limited breaks, I was bordering on burnout.
+After nine months of freelancing with limited breaks, I was bordering on burnout.
+Thankfully, my family had booked four nights in a caravan for mid-September, which would give us all a much-needed break.

 Parking was reasonably easy and cost me around £5.20 for 24 hours of parking.
-I found most parking in Somerset charged per day rather than by the hour, so expect to pay this wherever you park.
-Most of the car parks I visited allowed you to pay by a card or via an app.
-It’s best to do some research before you head off, as I found it quite tricky to download the Just Park app from the car park, where there was hardly any phone signal!
+I found most parking in Somerset charged a day rate rather than by the hour.
+Most car parks allowed you to pay by card or via an app.
+But it’s best to do some research before you head off…I found it tricky to download some of the apps on arrival, because there was hardly any phone signal!

 Jacob’s Ladder

-Cliff-top Walk
+Cliff-top Walk above Cheddar Gorge

-As I climbed higher, the scenery, as I turned to look back, was incredible.
+As I climbed higher, the scenery, as I turned to look back, was incredible!
 I could see for miles, and I felt as though I was on top of the world.

 After what felt like a good couple of miles, I started to descend back down towards the road.